openmc-dev/openmc/docs/source/usersguide/install.rst

 In continuous-energy mode, OpenMC uses a native HDF5 format to store all nuclear data.
-If you have ACE format data that was produced with NJOY_, such as that distributed with MCNP_ or Serpent_, it can be converted to the HDF5 format using the :ref:`openmc-ace-to-hdf5 <other_cross_sections>` script distributed with OpenMC.
+If you have ACE format data that was produced with NJOY_, such as that distributed with MCNP_ or Serpent_, it can be converted to the HDF5 format using the :ref:`scripts_ace` script.
 Several sources provide openly available ACE data as described below.
 The TALYS-based evaluated nuclear data library, TENDL_, is also available in ACE format.

 In multi-group mode, OpenMC utilizes an XML-based library format which can be used to describe nuclide- or material-specific quantities.